antanas-arvasevicius/enumerable-type/README.md

  This was designed in a way that enum would look like it's a default PHP language construct, easy to create and easy to use.

 ## What's benefits?

 * No hardcoded literals in your code
 * Allows to type hint any argument of method to accept only a specific type of enumerable
 * All getters and return types can be hinted to return a specific enumerable
-* Single point of how these enum object could be created. e.g. only by CompanyType::fromId($companyTypeId)
+* Single point of how these enum objects could be created. e.g. only by CompanyType::fromId($companyTypeId)
 * Team in project can think in terms of enumerable types instead of strings/ints
 * Full IDE support for Find Usages, Refactoring, etc.
 * Easy enumeration of available enumerable types (e.g. CompanyType::enum() returns an array of available CompanyType objects)

 ## Is it production ready?

 Yes, this code was written more than a year ago and it's still running in production.

 ## Easy to use